SiebeVE/hassio-backup-s3/backup-s3/README.md

 Once installed, it can be easily adapted to run alongside this addon.

-Contact: hello@mikebell.io

-Credits: Based on jperquin/hassio-backup-s3 based on rrostt/hassio-backup-s3
+Credits: Based on mikebell/hassio-backup-s3 based on jperquin/hassio-backup-s3 based on rrostt/hassio-backup-s3